emir-sator/IT-Bootcamp-WebApp/README.md

 The technologies and languages used for my functionalities are: c #, .NET core, little bit of JavaScript, MS SQL Server Management Studio.

 Notes:

-Before starting the application, you need to type "update-database" in Package Manager Console and press enter.
+   - Before starting the application, you need to type "update-database" in Package Manager Console and press enter.
 After that, database will be created with test data.

+   - Newly registred user will take on "Polaznik" role.

 Login credentials

+    - Administrator:

           Username: admin1@edu.fit.ba

           Password: Admin5.

+    - Instructor

+          Username: predavac1@edu.fit.ba

+          Password: Predavac1.